MIT-LCP/eicu-code/content/eicutables/hospital.md

 # hospital

-**Purpose:** The hospital tables contains details of hospitals covered by the the eICU telehealth program.
+**Purpose:** The hospital table contains details of hospitals covered by the the eICU telehealth program.

 **Links to:**